Kalininator/cookie-thief/README.md

 ## Compatibility

-Currently supports only Google Chrome, on MacOS, Linux, and Windows.
+Currently supports only Google Chrome on MacOS, Linux, and Windows.

 In the future will hopefully expand to support other browsers.